HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 <!-- ![Side panel](/overview_dashboard.PNG) -->

-NOTE :  Follow this setting metadata step once the mentioned metrics are ingestion into Dynatrace.
+NOTE :  Follow this setting metadata step once the mentioned metrics are ingested into Dynatrace.

 ## UnO Monitoring Dashboards and Alerts setup in Dynatrace
    Follow the below steps to upload and configure the UnO Monitoring Dashboards and Alerts.